pism/pism/doc/browser/std_names.md

   <tr><td>grounded_dragging_floating integer mask</td><td></td><td>mask</td><td>vMask [IceModelVec2Mask]</td><td>assumes integer values</td></tr>
   <tr><td>effective thickness of subglacial melt water</td><td>m</td><td>bwat</td><td>vHmelt [IceModelVec2S]</td><td></td></tr>
   <tr><td>subglacial pore water pressure</td><td>Pa</td><td></td><td></td><td>currently neither written as NetCDF or an IceModelVec, but it should be write-able as diagnostic</td></tr>
 </table>

-\section finaltech Final technical notes
+@section finaltech Final technical notes

-\li PISM also uses attributes "grid_mapping = "mapping" ;" and "coordinates = "lat lon" ;" on output variables that depend on y,x.
+- PISM also uses attributes "grid_mapping = "mapping" ;" and "coordinates = "lat lon" ;" on output variables that depend on y,x.
-\li Because PISM uses UDUNITS, it will write some variables in "glaciological units" instead of the SI units listed above, for instance velocities in m year-1 instead of m s-1.
+- Because PISM uses UDUNITS, it will write some variables in "glaciological units" instead of the SI units listed above, for instance velocities in m year-1 instead of m s-1.
 This is allowed under CF.  When PISM reads such a field from a NetCDF file, the conversion is handled automatically by UDUNITS.
-\li It is possible for PISM to write a NetCDF variable for diagnostic purposes without having a dedicated internal IceModelVec.
+- It is possible for PISM to write a NetCDF variable for diagnostic purposes without having a dedicated internal IceModelVec.
 In that case the last column of the corresponding table may be empty for that standard_name.

-*/